openstax-poland/eslint-config-openstax-poland/README.md

 - `openstax-poland/base`: Extends `eslint:recommended` with additional best
   practices.
 Designed to contain as few stylistic rules as possible.

-- `openstax-poland/react/base`: Extends `openstax-poland/base` with additional
+- `openstax-poland/react`: Extends `openstax-poland/base` with additional
   rules from `eslint-plugin-react`.
 To use this config you must also add `eslint-plugin-react` to your `devDependencies`.

-- `openstax-poland/typescript/base`: Extends `openstax-poland/base` with
+- `openstax-poland/typescript`: Extends `openstax-poland/base` with
   additional rules for TypeScript.
 See [TypeScript](#typescript) for instructions on using this config.

-- `openstax-poland/style`: Opinionated style, based on `openstax-poland/base`.

-- `openstax-poland/react/style`: Opinionated style, based on
-  `openstax-poland/react/base` and `openstax-poland/style`.

-- `openstax-poland/typescript/style`: Opinionated style, based on
-  `openstax-poland/typescript/base` and `openstax-poland/style`.

 ## Adding a new config